atiriac/Alex-DS-project/README.md

 This is a standalone function that can be used to calculate DS and VS.

 4) mainDS.m (Matlab code)
 Using the cell IDs obtained using code 3), this code does many things.
 For example it will plot the local DS map for this FOV for ON-OFF and ON DSGCs and it will also plot the sorted mean responses to trial directions.
 More importantly, this code is used to export a matrix called roiInt where every row is a cell and the columns contain the dF/F trace of that cell.
 This code also exports the text file with direction information.
-This information is exported to a main folder that will be used to generate a mega table where every row in the table is one cell and the columns contain metadata of that cell.
+This information is exported to a main folder that will be used to generate a "neuron" table where every row in the table is one cell and the columns contain metadata of that cell.
 The table ultimately contains every single cell from the entire dataset.

+5) buildNeuronTable3.m (Matlab code)
+This code will take all of the exported data from 4) and compile it into what I call a neuronTable.
+In this neuronTable, every row is a cell, and every column contains metadata about this cell.
+For example, which file did it come from, which date, sex of animal, age, experimental condition, mean responses, DSI, preferred direction, etc...
+For this code to run, it needs an accompanying excel spreadsheet that contains a lot of the metadata.
+This is explained in my analysisPipelineManual document found in this gitHub folder.